 U.S. generally accepted accounting principles require that the information in the Management's Discussion and Analysis and Required Supplementary Information sections referenced in the Table of Contents be presented to supplement the basic consolidated, ASF, and FBF financial statements.
-Such information, although not a part of the basic consolidated, ASF, and FBF financial statements, is required by the Federal Accounting Standards Advisory Board who considers it to be an essential part of financial reporting for placing the basic consolidated, ASF, and FBF financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic consolidated, ASF, and FBF financial statements, and other knowledge we obtained during our audits of the basic consolidated, ASF, and FBF financial statements.
+Such information is the responsibility of management and, although not a part of the basic consolidated, ASF, and FBF financial statements, is required by the Federal Accounting Standards Advisory Board who considers it to be an essential part of financial reporting for placing the basic consolidated, ASF, and FBF financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries; the basic consolidated, ASF, and FBF financial statements; and other knowledge we obtained during our audits of the basic consolidated, ASF, and FBF financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.